CyberGen49/CyberFilesRewrite/README.md

 #### `dateFormatFull`
 Type: `string`
 A date format containing some of [these placeholders](https://github.com/CyberGen49/CyberFilesRewrite/blob/main/README-dateTimePlaceholders.md).
 This should be a complete and informative date format, used in file details.

+#### `theme`
+Type: `array`
+A set of theme variables used everywhere on the site.
+Feel free to play around with the colours until you find a theme you like.
+**Remember:** Hashtags/pound symbols are comment characters in YAML, so if you're using hex codes, be sure to enclose them in quotation marks.

 ## Using the API
 CyberFiles comes with an API that can be used to access anything that could otherwise be accessed by the client.